The Cult (TV series): Plot

-A few years prior to the starting of the series, a number of people started disappearing, later turning up in a mysterious compound, known as "Two Gardens".
+A few years prior to the starting of the series, a number of people disappeared, later turning up in a mysterious compound, known as "Two Gardens".
 Amongst these people were Ryan Lewis, Andy Wills and Jenni Seger.
 Years later, another group of people, the relatives of Ryan, Andy and Jenni, receive pictures of their loved ones in "Two Gardens".
 They each learn of the fellow liberators seeking to find their loved ones and decide to band together to rescue the trio and the great mystery surrounding their disappearance...

 Situated several kilometres away from the compound, the liberators meet at a nearby lodge, known as "The Glen" - Michael Lewis who is looking for his sons Ryan and Nathan, Andy's wife Gina Delaney and sister Annabelle, British couple Harris and Frances Seger the parents of Jenni, accompanied by their assistant heavyweight, Hugo and Daniel, another Brit looking for his girlfriend Hannah.

 During a ride with Michael Lewis, Daniel disappears in the car crash, leading Michael and the other liberators to believe that he'd been kidnapped.
 The Liberators find out that the cult Two Gardens is being led by a man named Edward North, and that it is their loved ones' choice to stay there.
 After breaking into Two Gardens, in a quest to rescue their loved ones, they find a missing Jenni, (who was being looked after by a man who lived in the forest) and later, Michael's son, Nathan.

 After finding Jenni, they realise something isn't right with her, as she appears to be in an unresponsive and trance-like state and appears to have Heterochromia in her right eye, something she didn't have before.
 In order to try to find out what is going on in Two Gardens, they manage to kidnap the resident doctor, Cynthia Ross, with very limited success.
 The doctor refuses to reveal what she knows, leading eventually to Harris and Frances begging new accomplice and apparent 'de-programmer' Sophie to torture Cynthia for the information they so desperately need.

 During the night, Jenni is taken back to Two Gardens and the next day, during Cynthia's escape, Hugo is shot.
 Gina, attempting to get Andy back, is kidnapped but is told by Edward that they share something, but he won't tell her what.
 He does decide to let her see Andy, who it is revealed, has cancer and is slowly dying because of this.
 Hannah decides to tell Edward she is pregnant with Ryan's baby.
 However, under orders from Edward, Cynthia poisons the water supply in the well to make it look like Gina did it.
 Gina watches as Andy gives into the cancer and dies.
 After she is freed she tells everyone that Andy is dead.
 Andy is the taken to the "white room" where his left eye is injected with something and he is stabbed in the stomach, showing his "revival".